jmunzer/bulk_tools/README.md

 Item IDs can be acquired from the TARL 'All List Items' report by grabbing the unique ID from the end of each Item Link:

     http://yorksj.rl.talis.com/items/CED33BC7-309A-3306-47EB-0FB9CB9D9136

+Paragraph Formatting.
+If you want to add formatting to your paragraph text, you can use a number of html tags.
+An example of some functionality can be seen with the below example - if pasted into the 'Input the desired text:' field -

+<h1>This <u>paragraph</u> is<strong> in bold</strong> and can be <mark background-color: yellow>highlighted</mark>.</h1>

 ## __IMPORTANT__ Publishing lists